A Bubbly Private Champagne Henriot Visit + Vintage Tasting

 Cellars

-As I mentioned earlier, the real cellars remain from back in the day, when champagne was produced here.
+As I mentioned earlier, the real Champagne cellars remain from back in the day, when champagne was produced here.
 They offer the ideal humidity and temperature levels for storing bottles.
 Today, these cellars are home to Champagne Henriot’s oldest and most prestigious cuvées.
 They also double as an intimate tasting space for these coveted bottles.
 I personally think there is something extra special about tasting champagne in the cellars it was aged in!

 The Tasting